Tusk (song): Recording of the USC Marching Band

-At the request of Mick Fleetwood, the band recruited the University of Southern California's Trojan Marching Band to play on the single.
-A mobile studio was installed in Los Angeles' Dodger Stadium to record the marching band.
-The recording session took place on June 4, 1979.
+A mobile studio was installed in Los Angeles' Dodger Stadium to record the marching band, which included 112 members.
+Buckingham remembered that the band wanted to record the marching band in an outdoor atmosphere and selected Dodger Stadium for that purpose.
+The band also believed that the venue would serve as a suitable location to film the outdoor recording session.
 Some recorded footage of the session made it into the song's music video.
 John McVie was in Tahiti during the Dodger Stadium recording, but he is represented in the video by a cardboard cutout carried around by Mick Fleetwood and later positioned in the stands with the other band members.

-The Trojan Marching Band's contributions set a record for the highest number of musicians performing on a single.
-At the time, the marching band had 112 members.
-During a game at the Los Angeles Memorial Coliseum on October 4, 1980, Lindsey Buckingham, Stevie Nicks, and Mick Fleetwood presented the Trojan Band with a platinum disc for their contributions on "Tusk".
-The song was also performed with the Trojan Band during Fleetwood Mac's 1997 concert for the recording of the live album The Dance.
+The music video also features Stevie Nicks twirling a baton, a skill that she learned in high school.
+Caillat expected the marching band to be stationary during the recording session, but was informed by Barner that the band played while marching for the purpose of timekeeping, so Caillat used shotgun microphones to record the marching band as they moved.